Get Personal Loan Rates

 - Have a valid U.S. mobile or VoIP number and agree to receive SMS messages.

 - Have a verifiable email address and date of birth.

 - Provide the last four digits of your Social Security number.

 Affirm Personal Loan Rates, Terms, and Fees

-Affirm provides personal loans with interest rates from 10% to 30% with no other fees.
+Affirm provides personal loans with interest rates from 10.00% - 30.00% (0% APR offered at select retailers) with no other fees.
 Depending on the retailer, some Affirm loans offer a 0% APR, which could be a good option for consumers who need time to pay off the loan.
-Generally, loan terms are three, six or 12 months; but select merchants may offer different terms, such as a 30-day payment option for purchases under $50.
-If a retailer allows you to use Affirm for purchases between $50 and $99.99, you must choose between a loan term of three months or six months.
+Generally, loan terms are 3, 6 or 12 months (some retailers may offer different terms); but select merchants may offer different terms, such as a 30-day payment option for purchases under $50.
+If a retailer allows you to use Affirm for purchases between $50 and $99.99, you must choose between a loan term of 0.25 months or 0.25 months.